 Vilnius free walking tour

-Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) and the alternative tour starts at 3 PM from Vilnius town hall (Didzioji 31).
-Look there for us with a yellow sign.
+Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) and the free alternative walking tour starts at 3 PM from Hales Market (Pylimo g.
+58).
+The timetables might differ depending on the season, so check before coming to the meeting points ;) Look there for us with a yellow sign/bag or name tag.
 If you are interested to learn more about Lithuania and Vilnius, check out other tours we organise.
-Our professional guides will give you the best expereince in the city!
+Our professional guides in Vilnius will give you the best expereince in the city!

-Vilnius old town is full of beautiful courtyards so don’t make a mistake making circles around 3 main streets!
+Vilnius old town is full of beautiful courtyards so don’t make a mistake making circles around 3 main streets of Vilnius Old Town!
 There was a time when you could cross almost the whole area of the current old town only walking from one backyard to another.
 Try to find these places during your stay in Vilnius:

 - Alumnatas courtyard